grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Blow the tanks!"
 Hemi yelled from the rear of the sub.

 Shakes pulled the lever, and the gust slammed through the boat.
-Through the viewport, he saw a worrying string of bubbles pouring from the front of his boat.
+Through the viewport, he saw a worrying string of bubbles pouring from near the bow.

 The depth gauge did not move.